 Narrative CBT for Psychosis by John Rhodes and Simon Jakes.
 Designed to meet the complex needs of patients with psychosis, Narrative CBT for Psychosis combines narrative and solution-focused therapy with established techniques from CBT (cognitive behaviour therapy) into one integrated flexible approach.
 In this book John Rhodes and Simon Jakes bring the practitioner up-to-date, as treatment and practice evolve to draw on other therapeutic approaches, creating an approach which is client centred and non-confrontational.
 The book contains many tried and tested practical ideas for helping clients, with several chapters including detailed and illuminating case studies.

-The following two books are written as self help books:
+The following four books are written as self help books: